fmidev/aviation-message-archiver/src/doc/README.md

 file.
 In your custom configuration file you need to add and/or override only changed or forced properties in your own configuration file, because the provided base configuration file is loaded as well.
-See [External Application Properties](https://docs.spring.io/spring-boot/docs/${spring-boot.version}/reference/html/features.html#features.external-config.files) in Spring Boot reference documentation for instructions on how your apply your custom configuration file.
+See [External Application Properties](https://docs.spring.io/spring-boot/docs/${spring-boot.version}/reference/html/features.html#features.external-config.files) in Spring Boot reference documentation for instructions on how to apply your custom configuration file.

-Runtime behavior is controlled using [Spring profiles](https://docs.spring.io/spring-boot/docs/${spring-boot.version}/reference/html/features.html#features.profiles) which are activated by application launch command.
+Runtime behavior is controlled using [Spring profiles](https://docs.spring.io/spring-boot/docs/${spring-boot.version}/reference/html/features.html#features.profiles) which are activated by the application launch command.
 Profiles declared in the provided configuration are described in the [application.yml] file.

-Most relevant part of the configuration file is the production line configuration under `production-line` property.
+The most relevant part of the configuration file is the production line configuration under `production-line` property.
 Its contents are described below.

 ### Products

 Aviation product model describes basic information like input and output directories and accepted file name patterns.
 This application can be configured for one or more products.
-Template of products configuration is:
+Template of products configuration:

 ```yaml
 production-line: